kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## Property wrapper types {#head-11}

-Property wrapper types let us reuse a code in a better manner.
+Property wrapper types let us reuse code in a better manner.
 This solution helps to eliminate repeating a code of, for example, custom property accessors.
 Property wrappers describe a pattern for accessing properties, let's look at an old-fashioned code presented during WWDC

 {% highlight swift %}
 static var usesTouchID: Bool {